Dasol Kim, piano

 Mr. Kim has performed at festivals including La Roque d’Antheron in France, the Kissinger Sommer in Germany, and the Great Mountain Music Festival in Korea.
 A frequent chamber player, he partners with prominent musicians including cellist David Geringas, violinist Svetlin Roussev, violist Maxim Rysanov, cellist Myung Wha Chung, and YCA’s violinist Paul Huang, among others.

-Winner of the 2015 Young Concert Artists International Auditions, Mr. Kim makes recital debuts in Washington, DC, sponsored by the Korean Concert Society Prize, and in New York, and appears at the Port Washington Library and the Paramount Theatre.
-Other accolades include First Prize in the 2010 Young Concert Artists European Auditions, First Prize in the 2011 Epinal International Piano Competition in France, Second Prize in the 2012 Géza Anda Competition in Zurich, and Third Prize at the 2011 ARD International Music Competition in Munich.
+Winner of the 2015 Young Concert Artists International Auditions, Mr. Kim makes recital debuts this season in Washington, DC, sponsored by the Korean Concert Society Prize, and in New York, sponsored by the Peter Jay Sharp Concert Prize.
+This season, Mr. Kim also appears at the Port Washington Library in NY and the Paramount Theatre in Vermont.
+Other accolades include First Prize in the 2011 Epinal International Piano Competition in France, and Second Prize in the 2012 Géza Anda Competition in Zurich.
+He currently holds the Mortimer Levitt Piano Chair of YCA.

 He graduated from the Hannover Music School in Germany, where he studied with Arie Vardi and Gerald Fauth.
 His debut CD, “Dasol Kim Plays Schumann,” was released in May 2015 on the Universal Music Korea label.